 The debate intensified this season when AC Milan midfielder Kevin-Prince Boateng departed the field during a friendly in Italy after facing abuse from opposition supporters.

-To date, no UEFA-organized match has ever been abandoned and, despite the guidelines, there have been several games where play has continued despite racist chanting.
-One infamous example includes the recent match between Inter and Tottenham in the Europa League.
+To date, no Uefa-organised match has ever been abandoned and, despite the guidelines, there have been several games where play has continued despite racist chanting, including the recent match between Inter and Tottenham in the Europa League.